samuelorion/imageJ_axon_tracing_workshop/README.md

 		file = input + path;
 ```
 :::info
-you can replace 'list.length' with a an integer, such that you choose how many images you open (ie put 1 there, and it will only open the first image in 'list')
+you can replace 'list.length' with an integer, such that you choose how many images you open (ie put 1 there, and it will only open the first image in 'list')
 :::
 To set up our analysis (and for opening images that are not .tif (ie. .nd files)), we will use biofromats to open the image.